Steamboat Springs

 Year after year, for spring break, everyone in Florida always goes skiing.
 Up until this past week, I was not one of these people.
 My dad has skied a couple times in his life, but other than that, no one in my family has ever skied before.
 After some thorough research about the best beginner mountains, we booked a trip to Steamboat Springs, Colorado.
 For first time skiers, I highly recommend working with an instructor!
 We learned everything from pizza to french fries and I was confidently skiing blues by the end of the trip.
 I do not know if my entire family can say the same (they definitely preferred the greens).
 Skiing is all about letting the skis guide you on the snow, and this made me think about the actual science behind skis.
 Materials science truly exists everywhere and I will, without a doubt, return to the slopes again soon!

-THe Science of the SKis
+The Science of the Skis

 Skiing is as much science as it is skill.
 Skiing wouldn’t be the same without materials science—it’s what makes skis lighter, faster, and more durable.
 Most skis have a core made of wood or composites, which affects how they flex and respond on the slopes.
 The outer layers use materials like carbon fiber and fiberglass to keep them strong and light, while metal layers add stability for high-speed turns.
 Even the base of the ski is designed with special polymers to reduce friction and help you glide smoothly.
 With new materials and tech constantly being developed, skis are getting stronger, more efficient, and way more fun to ride.
 Ski clothing is also way more high-tech than it looks.
 Jackets and pants use waterproof but breathable materials like Gore-Tex to keep you dry without making you overheat.
 For warmth, some use synthetic insulation like Thinsulate (which still works even if it gets wet), while others use super lightweight down.
 Some next-level gear even has special materials that adjust to your body temp, so you don’t get too hot or too cold.
 Thanks to all these innovations, ski clothes keep getting better—lighter, warmer, and way more comfortable—so you can focus on shredding instead of freezing.
 Every part of skiing—from gear to the slopes—relies on materials science to improve performance, safety, and comfort.
 While there are definitely insane skiers out there, the science is just as important as their skill.